-Larger herds are usually comprised of multiple family groups.
+Larger herds are usually composed of multiple family groups.

-Social groups led by a dominant female tend to stay in higher quality habitats.
+Social groups led by a dominant female tend to stay in habitats of higher quality.

 Some groups may have younger males join temporarily during the summer.

-Males may form small bachelor herds during the spring-summer, associating with females during the breeding season.
+Males may form small bachelor herds during the spring and summer, associating with females during the breeding season.

 While dominant males do most of the breeding with females, yearlings and subordinate males may breed as well.

 Male and female deer and all age groups tend to congregate during the winter, particularly in northern climates.

 Home range—The home range is the area that an animal uses to meet the majority of its needs, including feeding, resting, shelter, escape from predators, and mating.